Why is it important to know which words to use in a resume?

 Consider using one of these action verbs instead:

-Now that you know the best words to use in a resume (and words to not use), it’s time to polish up your application and apply for jobs.
+Now that you know the best words to include in your resume, it’s time to polish up your application and apply for jobs.